Adlik/Adlik/benchmark/README.md

 If you want to use the automatic_test.py test the runtime, you need to follow the steps below:

 1. Download Adlik code.
-2. Install docker.
+2. Prepare the serving_model.json (required for compiling model) trained model, the format of the model file can be: .pb, .h5, .ckpt, .onnx, savedModel, and it is recommended to put the model and serving_model.json under the Adlik/benchmark/tests/test_model directory.
-3. Prepare the serving_model.json (required for compile model) trained model, the format of the model file can be: .pb, .h5, .ckpt, .onnx, savedModel, and it is recommended to put the model and serving_model.json under the Adlik/benchmark/test/test_model directory.
+3. The writing of serving_model.json can refer to the serving_model.json of each model in Adlik/benchmark/tests/test_model and Adlik/model_compiler/src/model_compiler/config_schema.json.
-4. The writing of serving_model.json can refer to the serving_model.json of each model in Adlki/benchmark/tests/test_model and Adlik/model_compiler/src/model_compiler/config_schema.json.
+4. The absolute paths of "export_path" in serving_model.json and "--model_base_path" in serving_script.sh need to be consistent.
-5. If there is no required inference code in the Adlik/benchmark/test/client directory of the benchmark, you need to write the inference code
+5. If there is no required inference code in the Adlik/benchmark/tests/client directory of the benchmark, you need to write the inference code.
 6. Specify the type of test runtime and version number (if needed, eg: OpenVINO and TensorRT).
 7. Explicitly test whether a GPU is required.
 8. The environment running the code has python3.7 or above installed.
-9. According to the runtime type of the test, select the dockerfile, serving script and compile script required by the test under the Adlik/benchmark/test directory
+9. According to the runtime type of the test, select the dockerfile, serving script and compile script required by the test under the Adlik/benchmark/tests directory.
 10. Configure parameters for testing, for example, run the follow command in the Adlik directory:

 ```sh